-Paul’s change in plans were not vacillation on his part (II Corinthians 1:15-22)
+Paul’s change in plans was not vacillation on his part (II Corinthians 1:15-22)

 Originally Paul’s intention was to go from Ephesus to Corinth and then travel on to Macedonia.
-He then planned to return to Corinth to stay a while, possibly spending the winter there, before continuing on to his next destination (I Corinthians 16:5-6).
-In this way they would have had the pleasure of being with each other twice.
-This plan was sincerely and honestly made just as all of Paul’s dealing have been done.
+He then planned to return to Corinth to stay awhile, possibly spending the winter there, before continuing on to his next destination (I Corinthians 16:5-6).
+In this way, they would have had the pleasure of being with each other twice.
+This plan was sincerely and honestly made just as all of Paul’s dealing has been done.

 Paul’s original plan was not the most direct route from Ephesus to Macedonia, but at the time he was willing to go out of his way to see the Corinthians even though it also meant he would have only a short visit during his first stop.
 It wasn’t a casual plan made without much forethought.
 Nor did he make the plans with his own comfort or convenience in mind.

-3. What kind of charges are possibly being brought against Paul because of his changed plans?
+- What kinds of charges are possibly being brought against Paul because of his changed plans?

 Why Paul’s changed plans were better (II Corinthians 1:23-2:4)